 Although other majors are accepted ideally your master’s degree should be in addiction studies or addiction counseling to streamline your education process.

-Testing Process for Mississippi
+Addiction Counselor Testing & Examination Process in Mississippi

 As mentioned above, you must be employed by the state mental health system before applying for your credential.
 In addition, you must have your official school transcripts in a sealed envelope within your application packet.
 Your application packet should include: